cuburt/sheet-happens-chatbot/README.md

 ### Prompt Engineering Strategies
-A prompt template is used to structure the query, chat history, contexts, and instruction. the first part of the template is a premise to narrow down the LLM's parametric knowledge to or domain usecase:
+A prompt template is used to structure the query, chat history, contexts, and instruction. the first part of the template is a premise to narrow down the LLM's parametric knowledge to our domain usecase:

 *"You are a Financial Data Processing Assistant.
 Your role is to extract, analyze, and summarize structured or unstructured financial information from a PDF document.
 The document may contain tabular data such as balance sheets,